DenisDardenne/TFE_neuron-GLM/README.md

 # TFE_neuron-GLM
-All the codes and the figures used in the paper "title"
+All the codes, the figures (only the generated only), and the .tex files (generating figures) used in the master's thesis "Modelling and classification of neuronal dynamics through Generalised Linear Models", June 2024

-This repository is in under construction. (be finished at half of June 2024)
+This repository is in under construction. (be finished at end of June 2024)